- Home

 It is also argued that BNPL schemes tempt customers into buying items they can’t afford, spending money that they wouldn’t otherwise and landing them in financial trouble.
 This is why the model has become so popular among retailers in recent months, who offer the schemes to customers via lenders like Klarna and ClearPay.

-This problem is made worse by the fact that lenders are currently not required to subject BNPL customers to credit checks, which are normally standard procedure when you apply for a loan or credit card.
+This problem has been exacerbated by the fact that lenders are currently not required to subject BNPL customers to credit checks, which are normally a standard procedure when you apply for a loan or credit card.
 This means that customers with histories of missed repayments and debt problems usually have nothing stopping them from using these schemes.

 Read more about these products in our article How do ‘Buy Now Pay Later’ schemes work?

-The changes laid out by the Treasury are designed to bring the rules for Buy Now Pay Later products in line with other kinds of loans and increase consumer protections.
+The changes happening this summer will bring the rules for Buy Now Pay Later products in line with other kinds of loans and increase consumer protections.

-Customers will be able to take complaints to the Financial Ombudsman if they feel they have been treated unfairly.
+Customers will be able to take complaints to the Financial Ombudsman if they feel they have been treated unfairly, again with this kicking in on 15 July.
 The Ombudsman is an official body that can investigate financial issues for you and seek to resolve them with the company in question.

 Lenders will also have to make sure that their advertising is “fair, clear and not misleading”, so that customers will have enough knowledge to make an informed choice.